-With the introduction of location-based games such as "Ingress" or, more recently, "Pokemon Go," an influx of gamers equipped with mobile devices appeared around the country.
-While the primary focus of players is catching Pokemon or capturing portals, new research conducted by Dr. Anthony Buccitelli, professor of American studies and communications at Penn State Harrisburg, suggests that gamers are doing more than just playing -- they’re building communities and connecting with their local cultural heritage.
+HARRISBURG, Pa. — With the introduction of location-based games such as Ingress or, more recently, Pokémon Go, an influx of gamers equipped with mobile devices appeared around the country.
+While the primary focus of players is catching Pokémon or capturing portals, new research conducted by Anthony Buccitelli, professor of American studies and communications at Penn State Harrisburg, suggests that gamers are doing more than just playing — they’re building communities and connecting with their local cultural heritage.

-"Ingress" was created by Niantic Labs, formerly a Google subsidiary and the same company responsible for developing the recently popular augmented reality game "Pokemon Go."
-Players select one of two possible factions to represent, capturing portals represented by geographical features and defending them from the opposing faction.
+Ingress was created by Niantic Labs, formerly a Google subsidiary and the same company responsible for developing the recently popular augmented-reality game Pokémon Go.
+Ingress players select one of two possible factions to represent, capturing portals represented by geographical features and defending them from the opposing faction.

 The portals are located in both urban and rural areas, but concentrated around population centers, and many are player-generated, Buccitelli said.
 An annotative feature of Ingress allows players to submit significant locations for review to create additional portals, and an option to add photographs and small write-ups is also available.
 These features, Buccitelli said, are key for understanding the impact of location-based games on players’ surroundings.

 “I would argue that it is important to understand these games because they shape the way we perceive what counts as important heritage locations and what does not,” he added.
 “For example, since part of my study was based on work in my hometown in Massachusetts, I was particularly struck by the way in which the geography of Ingress failed to match what I understood to be important sites in the cultural and historical life of our community.”